Designers come out for Apple in patent fight with Samsung

 They include famous fashion names Calvin Klein, Paul Smith and Alexander Wang, the industrial design director at Parsons School of Design, the design director for Bentley Motors, and Tony Chambers, the editor-in-chief of Wallpaper magazine.

 Samsung has appealed to the Supreme Court part of the $548 million it paid Apple last December related to a jury verdict from 2012.
-Samsung says the $399 million of that amount, awarded for copying the designs of the iPhone's rounded-corner front face, bezel and grid of icons, is excessive, adding that they contributed only marginally to a complex product.
+Samsung says the $399 million of that amount that was awarded for copying the designs of the iPhone's rounded-corner front face, bezel and grid of icons is excessive and contributed only marginally to a complex product.

-Apple sued in 2011, claiming the South Korean electronics company stole its technology and the look of the iPhone.
+Apple sued in 2011, claiming the South Korean electronics company stole its technology and ripped off the look of the iPhone.

-Last May, the U.S. Court of Appeals for the Federal Circuit in Washington upheld the 2012 patent infringement verdict but overturned Samsung's liability for trademark infringement.
+Last May, the U.S. Court of Appeals for the Federal Circuit in Washington upheld the 2012 patent infringement verdict.
+The court, however, said the iPhone's appearance could not be protected through trademarks.
+Additional damages, based on five other phone models, could also be awarded depending on the outcome of appeals.

 Samsung asked the Supreme Court to review the case, and in March, the justices agreed to examine whether the total profits from a product that infringes a design patent should be awarded if the patent applies only to a component of the product.